wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 ## Create a marts model

-- Create an .sql file called `nyc_taxi_gross_income` within the models.marts directory.
+- Create an .sql file called `nyc_taxi_gross_income` within the `models.marts` directory.
-- This will use the intermediate view `int_trips__formatted` and drop unwanted coloumns.
+- This will use the intermediate view `int_trips__formatted` as a source and drop unwanted coloumns.
+- Rather than pull data from Dremio this model uses the `ref()` function to [reference](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) the intermediate model.
 - Use `dbt run` to create the view in Dremio.
 - Navigate to `nessie.nyc.marts` to view the created view.